5 Advanced Cooking Techniques for Every Chef

 Chef Ben Robinson

-Another way of getting a similar effect is to fry those spices in a hot fat, like oil or ghee.
+Another way to achieve a similar effect is to fry those spices in a hot fat, like oil or ghee.
 Blooming spices in fat is called chaunk.
 Also referred to as baghar or tadka, this cooking method originated in India and parts of the Middle East.

 Different regions have their own preferred fat sources and combinations of spices.
 Cumin, mustard seeds, coriander, fennel, turmeric, and cinnamon are common, along with fresh aromatics like onion, ginger, chiles, and garlic.